 The next series containing many date and mintmark combinations, the Seated Liberty design, is always welcome by coin dealers.
 Of particular interest are the following rare dimes with values given for a coin in worn, circulated condition.

 True, there are many dates are listed in this value chart, however if your coin is in the pleasing "Extremely Fine" condition similar to the one pictured above, the value list would expand to 40 different date and mints valued above $250, some reaching into the thousands of dollars.

 Note: Mintmarks are small letters struck onto the coin identifying the mint that produced it.
 For example a coin minted in New Orleans would have an "O" mintmark, found on the reverse.
 Similarly, CC - Carson City | D - Denver | S- San Francisco.
 Coins without mintmarks were made at the Philadelphia mint.
 Their locations are highlighted as we move along for each series and design.

 Another series, Barber dimes, is a popular coin collection to build today and also has its share of rare dimes.
-Six dates are scarce enough to warrant values above $40.
+Here is an example of six dates scarce enough to warrant values above $40, there are more.

 1895 | 1896-O | 1896-S | 1897-O | 1901-S | 1903-S

 Interestingly all six become conditionally rare in the nicer looking "Fine" condition, values then jump to $190 and higher.